 Not All Fat Is Made Equal

-This does not mean however, that a high fat diet is optimal for the protection against inflammation and heart disease, the more highly unsaturated fats are extremely unstable and potentially dangerous (even in small quantities), whereas others – the more highly saturated fats like butter and coconut oil – can when used appropriately, play an important role in protection against disease.
+Even though a high fat diet is not optimal when it comes to protection against inflammation and heart disease, the more highly unsaturated fats are extremely unstable and potentially dangerous (even in small quantities), whereas others – the highly saturated fats like butter and coconut oil – can play a role in protection against disease.

 “…we demonstrate that n-6 PUFA-rich corn oil diets…can have a functional consequence in the heart within 5 weeks…these findings represent a novel pathway of cardiolipotoxicity associated with LA [linoleic acid], a fatty acid increasingly present in Western diets…”

-Excessive intake of fat – even the best kinds of fat – can interfere with proper metabolic function, and can promote many of the conditions which over the longer term are likely to cause the onset and advancement of cardiovascular and other degenerative diseases.
+Excessive intake of fat – even the best kinds of fat – can interfere with proper metabolic function, and can create the metabolic conditions which over the longer term, can cause the onset and advancement of cardiovascular and other degenerative diseases.

 Cholesterol Isn’t ‘Bad’

-The idea that LDL [low-density lipoprotein] must be lowered because it is ‘bad’, and HDL [high-density lipoprotein] is “good’ and should therefore be increased, is very misleading especially when you consider their physiological functions, for instance in relation to supply of pregnenolone and other protective substances.
+The idea that LDL [low-density lipoprotein] must be lowered (via interference with production) because it is ‘bad’, and HDL [high-density lipoprotein] is “good’ and should therefore be increased, can be seen to be misleading, once you consider their physiological functions, for instance in relation to supply of pregnenolone and other protective substances.

-It’s true that cholesterol levels will naturally come down to a more optimal level as metabolism improves and more is converted into the protective steroid hormones), there is evidence showing that low LDL (resulting from some form of interference with metabolism and the normal production of cholesterol) is a predictor of disease and death, particularly from cancer.
+Although it’s true that cholesterol levels will naturally come down to a more optimal level as metabolism improves (and more is converted into the protective steroid hormones), there is evidence showing that low LDL (resulting from some form of interference with metabolism and the normal production of cholesterol) is a predictor of disease and death, particularly from cancer.

 “We recently reported, in a meta-analysis of statin trials, a strong association between low concentrations of low-density lipoprotein (LDL-C) and incident cancer risk…extending over 18 years prior to diagnosis.”

-HDL on the other hand is known to increase in response to stress and inflammation, helping to protect against toxic substances – like endotoxin – which make their way into the main system due to metabolic issues (impacting upon thyroid and digestion), and an increase in levels has been correlated with rising susceptibility to heart disease.
+HDL on the other hand has been shown to increase in response to stress and inflammation, helping to protect against toxic substances – like endotoxin – which make their way into the main system due to metabolic issues (impacting upon thyroid and digestion), and an increase in levels has been correlated with rising susceptibility to heart disease.

 Are You Pro-Metabolism?

-It is important to realise that cholesterol plays such an important role in the maintenance of health that the only really safe way to bring levels down (closer to an ‘ideal’ range) would be by removing the stressors causing the original disturbance, enabling improvements in metabolism.
+It is important to understand that cholesterol plays a fundamental role in the maintenance of health, and that the only really safe way to bring levels down (closer to an ‘ideal’ range) is by removing the stressors causing the original disturbance, and by improving metabolic function.

-Alternatively, as you age or when you are exposed to stress or disease, rising cholesterol levels can be protective, and are one of the things which help to keep you alive whenever your system is under pressure.
+But keep in mind that as you age, or whenever you are exposed to stress or disease or injury, rising cholesterol levels can be protective, and are one of the things which help to keep you alive, whenever your system is under pressure.

 “The cholesterol hypothesis predicts that LDL-C will be associated with increased all-cause and CV mortality.
 Our review has shown either a lack of an association or an inverse association between LDL-C and both all-cause and CV mortality.”

-Apart from the removal of the polyunsaturated fats and the inclusion of a pro-metabolic thyroid enhancing diet – with lots of dairy protein and some saturated fats and plenty of sugar from easily digestible sources – there are a number of genuinely anti-inflammatory things which can help to improve overall function in relation to cholesterol and heart disease.
+Apart from the removal of the polyunsaturated fats, and the inclusion of a pro-metabolic thyroid enhancing diet – with lots of dairy protein, some saturated fats and plenty of sugar from easily digestible sources – there are a number of genuinely anti-inflammatory things which can help to improve overall function in relation to cholesterol and heart disease.